 Our e-commerce business was established in 2011 and experienced rapid growth to become an integral part of our online real estate service operations.
-The business of providing these e-commerce services is still relatively new and evolving, and its growth depends on our ability to manage it effectively.
-Although we generally have been able to maintain contractual arrangements with third-party property developers who allow us to sell discount coupons to prospective real estate purchasers on acceptable terms, there can be no assurance that we will continue to be able to do so in the future.
+Although we generally have been able to effectively manage the growth of this product and maintain contractual arrangements with third-party property developers who allow us to sell discount coupons to prospective real estate purchasers on acceptable terms, there can be no assurance that we will continue to be able to do so in the future.
 Customer complaints or negative publicity about our services could diminish consumer confidence in and use of our services.
+We may also explore new real estate e-commerce products or other product offerings and new products may involve various risks and may not perform as expected.
+For example, we offer financial products to facilitate transactions as needed by our customers, such as the Leju Loan in cooperation with CITIC or the "Easy Home Plan", which allows qualified home purchasers to obtain Leju e-Loan through the "Fang Jin Suo" platform of E-House.
+There can be no assuance that such products will perform as expected or be well received by customers.
+We may also face challenges for any other new initiatives we pursue in the future.
+Any of the foregoing could materially and adversely affect our business, results of operations and revenue growth prospects.